brainuser5705/personal-website/_projects/fnf.md

 tags: mod game-dev
 ---

-Screen captures and development process will be typed out soon!
+Screen captures and development process will be typed out when I find the time.
+Just imagine Friday Night Funkin but with this: https://www.youtube.com/watch?v=LmERg_vQmCs